-Legend: NB = Northbound, SB = Southbound, EB = Eastbound, WB = Westbound a) Speed Laws in Massachusetts
+Legend: NB = Northbound, SB = Southbound, EB = Eastbound, WB = Westbound

 MGL Chapter 90, Section 18 allows for the posting of numerical limits on the typical speed limit sign.
 This law also indicates that the limit must be based on an engineering study and requires approval of a Special Speed Regulation by both the Registry of Motor Vehicles (RMV) and MassDOT.
 A regulatory speed limit sign not posted under this procedure is in violation of the law and is not legally enforceable.